Listed buildings in Aiskew and Leeming Bar

 Aiskew and Leeming Bar is a civil parish in the county of North Yorkshire, England.
 It contains 15 listed buildings that are recorded in the National Heritage List for England.
-Of these, one is listed at Grade II*, the middle of the three grades, and the others are at Grade II, the lowest grade.
+One is listed at Grade II*, the middle of the three grades, and the others are Grade II, the lowest grade.
 The parish contains the villages of Aiskew and Leeming Bar and the surrounding area.
-Most of the listed buildings are houses and associated structures, and the others include a bridge, a building for housing leeches, a works and a garage, a railway station, a locomotive shed and a signal box, and a former police station.
+Most of the listed buildings are houses and associated structures, and the others include a bridge, a building for housing leeches, a works and a garage, a railway station, a locomotive shed and signal box and a former police station.